-Chambers Family Fund provides critical annual operating support to The Bell Policy Center (the Bell).
-Co-founded by Chambers Family Fund, and in its 16th year, the Bell continues to fulfill its mission by leading the debate on family economic security and driving public policy solutions that help Coloradans get ahead and stay ahead.
-As a network partner of Ascend at the Aspen Institute, the Bell plays a critical policy role in two-generation research and strategy.
+Chambers Fund provides critical annual operating support to The Bell Policy Center (the Bell).
+Co-founded by Chambers Fund, the Bell continues to fulfill its mission by leading the debate on family economic security and driving public policy solutions to ensure economic mobility for all Coloradans.
+The Bell has been instrumental in addressing payday lending reform and, as a network partner of Ascend at the Aspen Institute, it plays a critical policy role in two-generation research and strategy.
 It has focused on developing two-generation strategies that tie education and training opportunities for parents with early childhood education opportunities for their children.
-In October, the Bell released its report Bound to Succeed: An Environmental Scan of Two-Generation Approaches to Education in Colorado.
-The report focused on the intentional linkage of adult education, job training, workforce development and postsecondary education for low-income parents with early childhood education for their children.
-With information from Bound to Succeed, the Bell’s goal is to create policies to ensure that linked services are available for low-to-moderate income families throughout Colorado.
-Children’s outcomes are closely tied to parent educational level and income, which is why linking parent and children education programs is important.

-Colorado Center for Law and Policy (CCLP) strives to reduce or eliminate governmental, societal and economic barriers that prevent self-sufficiency and economic security.
-General support from Chambers Family Fund allows CCLP to be strategic in the work it undertakes, with the goal of bringing about measurable results and systemic change on behalf of people living in poverty.
-In 2016, CCLP was part of a coalition working to put a minimum wage increase on the ballot.
-In November, voters passed Amendment 70 and increased the minimum wage to $9.30 per hour, with annual increases of 90 cents each January 1 until it reaches $12 per hour in 2020.
-The minimum wage will be adjusted for cost-of-living increases starting in 2021.
+Colorado Center on Law & Policy (CCLP) strives to reduce or eliminate governmental, societal and economic barriers that prevent self-sufficiency and economic security.
+General support from Chambers Fund allows CCLP to be strategic in the work it undertakes, with the goal of bringing about measurable results and systemic change on behalf of people living in poverty.
+In December, CCLP released the 2017 edition of its State of Working Colorado report and is updating its Colorado Self-Sufficiency Standard to be released in 2018.

-Since 2012, Chambers Family Fund, Rose Community Foundation and Buell Foundation have partnered with the Alliance for Early Success (the Alliance), a national organization that is funding policy and advocacy in selected states.
+Since 2012, Chambers Fund, Rose Community Foundation and Buell Foundation have partnered with the Alliance for Early Success (the Alliance), a national organization that funds policy and advocacy in selected states.
 The Colorado Early Learning Policy Initiative was formed from this partnership and includes Clayton Early Learning and Colorado Children’s Campaign.
 It advances state level early childhood policy and capacity building objectives.
-In 2016, two additional funders – the Buffett Early Childhood Fund and The Piton Foundation – joined the collaborative.
+In 2017, five foundations provided matching funds to ensure policy and advocacy funding from the Alliance.

-Chambers Family Fund is constructing a new museum building near the Denver Art Museum and the Clyfford Still Museum in the Denver Golden Triangle Museum District.
-It is an investment in the further development of the City of Denver’s nationally important art scene.
+Chambers Fund finalized construction of a new museum building near the Denver Art Museum and the Clyfford Still Museum in Denver’s Golden Triangle Museum District.
+The new museum is an investment in the further development of the City of Denver’s nationally important art scene.
 The building will house Kirkland Museum of Fine & Decorative Art.
-Groundbreaking was held at the new museum location at 12th Avenue and Bannock Street in September, 2015 and the new museum building will be completed in 2017.
+Groundbreaking was held at the new museum location at 12th Avenue and Bannock Street in September, 2015 and the new museum will open in March, 2018.